What is the fee for psychology services?

 What about Sliding Scale counselling services?

 For clients without benefit coverage, or who are not able to manage the fee-guide rate for psychological services, our counsellors are able to provide services on a sliding fee scale.
 You will be asked to let us know what you will be able to manage for a fee.
 Note that in no case are the services of Student Practitioners eligable for benefit coverage.
 All isureres will only reimburse fees for the sercives of a licensed practitioner, and students are not licensed.

 Counsellors are graduate students enrolled in a Masters-level Counselling or Psychology program who are completing their practicum placements at Restored Wellness.
 Counsellors provide personal, couples/marriage, and child/family counselling services and practice under the supervision of a Registered Psychologist.

 Can you direct bill?

-Registered Provisional Psychologists are able to direct-bill to the above listed insurers, and their services are reimbursed by other providers if you pay up front and submit your own claim.
+Registered Provisional Psychologists are able to direct-bill to Meadavie Blue Cross (restrictions apply, please call our office), Alberta Blue Cross and Green Shield Canada, and their services are reimbursed by other providers if you pay up front and submit your own claim.

-Please note: Like other service providers, we are not able to check with your provider for how much coverage you have.
-We are also not able to contact benefit providers to inquire about why a claim did not go through.
-It is our client’s responsibility to check into coverage availability and to monitor usage.
+Direct Billing is a service we offer our clients to make psychology as accessable as possible for all clients.
+But, it’s a very expensive service for our business (that’s why so few practices offer it).
+Not only do we carry the cost of fees until they are reimbursed, we also pay staff to submit and administer all claims.
+Therefore, like other service providers (your dentist for example), we are not able to check with your provider for how much coverage you have, or inquire about why a claim did not go through.
+It is your responsibility to check into coverage availability and to monitor usage, and to troubleshoot submissions that aren’t paid.
 We do require a credit card on file for fees that are not covered by benefit plans.

 What can I expect when I phone or fill out the ‘Contact’ form?